iocage/iocage_legacy/doc/source/networking.rst

 ``iocage set allow_raw_sockets=1 UUID | TAG``

 This allows the prison root to create raw sockets, which allows utilites like ping and tracroute to operate.
-This also needs to be enabled if you want to install ports via pkg from the network.

 **Start jail:**